iobeam/iobeam-client-python/README.md

 ### iobeam Initialization ###

-There are several ways to initialize the `Iobeam` library.
+There are several ways to initialize the iobeam client.
 All require that you have `project_id` and `project_token` before hand.

 **Without a registered `device_id`**